 - UN Refugee Agency: See this site for information about internships and the Junior Professional Officer Programme

 - United States Agency for International Development

-- Library of Congress Information about fellowships, internships, and jobs at the LC.
+- Library of Congress: Information about fellowships, internships, and jobs at the Library of Congress

 - U.S. Intelligence

 - Columbia Publishing Course" Intensive six-week course gateway into the publishing industry.

 - Summer_Publishing_Institute_NYU: Another intensive six-week course gateway into publishing.

 - Digital_knowledge_lab_at_Duke: Listed as open to doctoral students, but master's students may be admitted.

 - Teaching English as a Second Language: Informational site about training in TESOL.

 - Teaching English in Russia and Eastern Europe I: GoAbroad site.
 Lists specific jobs.